ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 $$ l_{B}(z) = - \frac{1}{\mid B \cap L \mid} \sum_{i \in (B \cap L)}{\log{z_{i}[y_{i}]}} + w(t) \frac{1}{C \mid B \mid} \sum_{i \in B}{\mid \mid z_{i} - \tilde{z}_{i} \mid \mid ^{2}} $$

+where $$B$$ is the set of minibatch indices, $$L$$ is the set of indices of labeled examples and $$C$$ is the amount of classes.

 The masked crossentropy takes only into account samples that possess a label (hence the notation $$B \cap L$$).

-In PyTorch, I used a workaround to limit the crossentropy to the labeled samples : the label of the unlabeled images is set to -1 and the mask is created using the `nonzero` function.
+The loss is defined this way.
+The workaround to limit the crossentropy to the labeled samples is to set the label of the unlabeled images to -1 to create the mask :

 ```py
 def temporal_loss(out1, out2, w, labels):